Aka Manto: In popular culture

 Akagami-Aogami appears as the monster of the week in the second episode of the 2000 anime series Ghost Stories.

 The 2003 video game Castlevania: Aria of Sorrow features an enemy known as "Killer Mantle", which may have been based on the Aka Manto legend.

+The Legend of Zelda franchise has several variations on the Aka Manto, in the games Oracle of Ages, Skyward Sword, and Majora's Mask.
+It serves mostly the same purpose in all three games, in which it is found in a lavatory at night, and will ask for paper (or simply mutter threatening phrases at the player in Oracle of Ages.)
+In Skyward Sword, it can be found in the Knight Academy bathroom at night and will ask for paper, which the player can acquire through various side quests.
+In Majora’s Mask, the hand will do something much to the same effect, and in Oracle of Ages it simply serves as part of the trading quest.

 The 2019 video game Aka Manto, developed and published by Chilla's Art, is based on the legend.

 In the 2021 South Korean television series Squid Game, players are recruited to a deadly tournament by a man who invites them to play the Korean children's game ddakji for cash.
 He offers them the choice of a red or a blue paper tile, but this choice does not affect the outcome.
 Hwang Dong-hyuk, the show's director, confirmed in an interview that this was a reference to the Aka Manto legend.

+In the 9th episode of the South Korean series Hotel Del Luna, a ghost is seen asking the hotel owner whether he preferred red or blue toilet paper.
+He makes a remark questioning how long she has been asking this question since he first heard of it during his childhood.

-Aka Manto appears as a boss in the early-access role-playing video game World of Horror.
+Aka Manto appears as a boss in the 2023 role-playing video game World of Horror.